torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 | "online repair".                                                         |
 +--------------------------------------------------------------------------+

-The naming hierarchy is broken up into objects known as directories and files and the physical space is split into pieces known as allocation groups.
+The naming hierarchy is broken up into objects kanalwn as directories and files and the physical space is split into pieces kanalwn as allocation groups.
 Sharding enables better performance on highly parallel systems and helps to contain the damage when corruptions occur.
-The division of the filesystem into principal objects (allocation groups and inodes) means that there are ample opportunities to perform targeted checks and repairs on a subset of the filesystem.
+The division of the filesystem into principal objects (allocation groups and ianaldes) means that there are ample opportunities to perform targeted checks and repairs on a subset of the filesystem.

 While this is going on, other parts continue processing IO requests.